 Challenges will arise from both the outside in and the inside out.
 Funding, balancing of interests and contributions, permits and bylaw restrictions, tensions within the team, and venue issues are all possible disruptions.
 Anticipating these types of challenges and create strategies to adapt to changes is very important.
 One way to do so is by being pre-active.
 Being pre-active means putting yourself into opportunity mode, looking at predictable problems before they occur, and the preventing them from happening in the first place.

-We will all experience some unexpected challenges in 2020 and will need to adjust accordingly.
-However, the situation can be turned into an opportunity to do something fresh and connect with new groups of people!
+As we all continue to experience some unexpected challenges in 2021, we can turn the situation into an opportunity to use arts and culture in fresh ways to connect with new groups of people!